itrus/bash-scripts-NGS/small/readme.md

 }
 ```

-## Checking the strandedness direction with Kallisto.
+## Checking the strandedness direction with Kallisto
-It is possible to construct the library in a such way that reverse and forward reads are swapped.
-In order to check the dataset it is possible to run Kallisto and to see which direction maps better to the transcriptome.
+It is possible to construct the library in such a way that reverse and forward reads are swapped.
+To check the dataset, it is possible to run Kallisto and to see which direction maps better to the transcriptome.

 Select only the first 0.5 million reads from each FASTQ file.
 ```